maverickronin/PowerRestic/README.md

 ##### Edit this snapshot's tags

-Edit the snapshot's tags with options to add or remove individual tags or clear all tags.
+Edit the snapshot's tags with options to add or remove individual tags and to clear all tags.

 ## Restoring Data